Weekly Trader's Outlook

 Market Breadth:

 The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
-Stocks are on track for slight losses, but market breadth diverged a bit as the SPX expanded while the CCMP and RTY contracted.
-On a week-over-week basis, the SPX (white line) breadth moved up to 62.60% from 60.80%, the CCMP (blue line) ticked down to 46.44% versus 47.48%, and the the RTY (red line) edged down to 50.03% from 53.49%.
+Stocks are on track for modest losses this week but market breadth (as measured by the 200-day SMA threshold) was little changed.
+On a week-over-week basis, the SPX (white line) breadth improved to 47.20% from 45.00%, the CCMP (blue line) ticked down to 32.88% from 33.32%, and the the RTY (red line) is essentially unchanged at 33.28% versus 33.58%.

 Source: Bloomberg L.P.